 A tenancy agreement is a contract between a landlord and a tenant.
-It records all the key things that a landlord and a tenant have agreed to about the tenancy.
+It sets out everything that a landlord and a tenant have agreed to about the tenancy.

-Every tenancy agreement must be in writing, and the landlord must give the tenant a copy before the tenancy begins.
-However, the Residential Tenancies Act applies even if a tenancy agreement isn’t in writing.
-This means a landlord and a tenant can’t avoid their obligations under the law by refusing to put their agreement in writing.
+Tenancy agreements must be in writing, and the landlord must give the tenant a copy before the tenancy starts.
+However, even if there is no formal agreement in writing, the Residential Tenancies Act 1986 (the Act) still applies.
+Landlords and tenants can’t avoid their obligations by not putting their agreement in writing.

-Tenants should make sure they read the tenancy agreement carefully before they sign it, so they understand all the terms and conditions of the tenancy.
-If there’s anything they don’t understand, or are unsure of, they should seek advice before they sign the agreement.
+Tenants should read the tenancy agreement carefully before they sign it.
+This includes all the terms and conditions.
+If there’s anything they don’t understand, they should seek advice before they sign.